lalaheihaihei/catalyticLAM/postworkflow/RNET/README.md

 .
 ├── RNet.py # Genarate  reaction network diagram
-├── MakeSlab.py # Construct all possible structures for intermediats adsorption on metal surfaces ├── utils
+├── MakeSlab.py # Construct all possible structures for intermediats adsorption on metal surfaces ├── plot_all.py # Plot the energy changes and energy differences MAE ├── example
+├── utils
 │ ├── molecule_db.py # Complete molecular library containing up to C6 products
 │ ├── reaction_db.txt # Potential elementary reactions between molecules cataloged in the `molecule_db.py` file, where the first molecule acts as the reactant, and the second and third (if exist) molecules represent the products.